liamsmith3194/ace-of-steaks/README.md

     -   DEBUG is set to false in settings.py file
     -   staticcollect=1 from Config Vars in Heroku deleted.

+### Updated Heroku Deployment Via Terminal

+During the timeframe of this project Heroku had to change security settings internally which meant disabling automatic deployment.
+Therefore deployment to Heroku had to be completed in the following way:
+1. Via the terminal in GitPod, login in to Heroku using the command: "heroku login -i"
+2. Enter the email address linked the Heroku user.
+3. Enter your password, if your password doesn't work use the API key which is found in Heruko under the account settings towards the bottom of the page.
+4. The terminal prints "Logged in as (email address)"
+5. You then select the applicaion you want to deploy with the command: "heroku git:remote -a (app name)"
+6. Successfully identifying the app, the terminal will show this message "set git remote heroku to `https://git.heroku.com/(app name).git`"
+7. The final command: "git push heroku main".

 ## Agile Methodology - Evaluation

 ### Site Visitor Goals

 1. As a site visitor, I want the theme of the restaurant to be immediately clear, for example: Fast food, Thai, Sushi, Steakhouse etc.
     - The consistent content of the hero image and side nav bar across all pages make it abundantly clear regarding the theme of the restaurant.
-    - Not only is the theme obvious because of the name of the restaurant, but the image used increase the clarity of the type of restaurant.
+    - Not only is the theme obvious because of the name of the restaurant, but the image used increases the clarity of the type of restaurant.
 2. As a site visitor, I want some sort of confirmation of my booking.
     - After making my booking, I received an email automated confirmation outlining the important details, giving me peace of mind that my booking had been successfully processed.
     - The way the date and time are presented at in UK format.
 [As mentioned above](#issues)